The Procession to Hwaseong Fortress

 If you can recall, I mentioned the Hwaseong Fortress in my blog post regarding Lee San, most commonly known as King Jeongjo.
 The Hwaseong Fortress is an unbelievable structure that exemplifies great scientific planning and devotion.
 Even as I looked and flipped through the pictures of this amazing fortress, I was and still am in awe and hope that one day I'll be able to see this structure in person.
 It truly makes me fall in love with this particular historical king over and over again for his filial piety.

 The structure of the fortress is 3.57 miles long and 13 to 20 feet high.
-Originally the fortress walls were supposed to be 25 feet tall but due to budget shortages, it was dropped to 20 feet.
-The fortress was built on flat and hilly terrain which makes parts of the wall shorter in height than in other parts.
+Originally, the fortress walls were supposed to be 25 feet tall but due to budget shortages, they were dropped to 20 feet.
+The fortress was built on flat and hilly terrain, which makes parts of the wall shorter in height than in other parts.

 Map of Suwon Hwaseong Fortress